 An external security manager is also used to protect CICSPlex SM's own libraries, procedures and Web User Interface resources.
-Full details of how to protect CICSPlex SM's libraries and procedures are provided in CICS RACF Security Guide.
+Full details of how to protect CICSPlex SM's libraries and procedures are provided in Implementing CICSPlex SM security in the RACF Security Guide.
 In order to protect Web User Interface views, menus, help information and the View Editor you need to create an appropriate profile in the FACILITY class.
 See CICSPlex System Manager Web User Interface Guide for more information.